lowRISC/opentitan/hw/ip/hmac/doc/programmers_guide.md

 # Programmer's Guide

-This chapter shows how to use the HMAC-SHA256 IP by showing some snippets such as initialization, initiating SHA-256 or HMAC process and processing the interrupts.
+This chapter shows how to use the HMAC-SHA-2 IP by showing some snippets such as initialization, initiating SHA-2 or HMAC process and processing the interrupts.
 This code is not compilable but serves to demonstrate the IO required.
 More detailed and complete code can be found in the software under `sw/`, [ROM code](https://github.com/lowRISC/opentitan/blob/master/sw/device/silicon_creator/lib/drivers/hmac.c) and [HMAC DIF](https://github.com/lowRISC/opentitan/blob/master/sw/device/lib/dif/dif_hmac.c).

 ## Initialization

-This section of the code describes initializing the HMAC-SHA256, setting up the interrupts, endianness, and HMAC, SHA-256 mode. [`CFG.endian_swap`](registers.md#cfg) reverses the byte-order of input words when software writes into the message FIFO.
+This section of the code describes initializing the HMAC with SHA-2 256 digest using a 256-bit key: setting up the interrupts, endianness, and HMAC/SHA-2 mode.
+[`CFG.endian_swap`](registers.md#cfg) reverses the byte-order of input words when software writes into the message FIFO.
 [`CFG.digest_swap`](registers.md#cfg) reverses the byte-order in the final HMAC or SHA hash.

 ```c